ivesdebruycker/node-red-contrib-maxcube/README.md

 ```

 ### maxcube (output)of a device
-A node to set the temperature and/or the mode of a device.
+A node to set the temperature and/or the mode of a device and/or reset a device.
 Valid modes are "AUTO", "MANUAL", "BOOST" and "VACATION".

 Accepts messages with payload of type object with following structure: